About Chiang Mai a la Carte

 Will Chiang Mai become a UNESCO World Heritage?

-The initiative to make Chiang Mai a UNESCO World Heritage Site has been launched several years ago.
-The proposal from Chiang Mai to UNESCO will focus on the Doi Suthep-Doi Pui National Park and on the Old City and areas around it.
-A team is working on the content of the proposal which it eventually will submit to the UNESCO World Heritage Centre.
-The next deadline for submissions is 1 February 2021.
-After an evaluation procedure, the World Heritage Committee might inscribe Chiang Mai on the list of UNESCO World Heritage Sites.
-It would be fantastic for Chiang Mai if this happens.
+The initiative to make Chiang Mai a UNESCO World Heritage Site was launched several years ago.
+The proposal from Chiang Mai focuses on the Doi Suthep-Doi Pui National Park and the Old City and areas around it.
+A team has worked on the proposal’s content, which will hopefully eventually lead to Chiang Mai’s inscription on the list of UNESCO World Heritage Sites.
+At the earliest, this will be in the year 2022.
 We follow this process very closely and will keep you updated.

 Heritage Sites of Chiang Mai

-Independent of the initiative to get Chiang Mai inscribed on the list of UNESCO World Heritage Sites, Chiang Mai a la Carte identifies Heritage Sites and Living Heritage of Chiang Mai.
-We think it is very important to give the status of Heritage Site to places in Chiang Mai.
-Many of these places don’t get the appreciation or recognition they deserve.
-This also means that people are not aware of the value of these places and of the importance of preserving them.
+Independent of the initiative to get Chiang Mai inscribed on the UNESCO World Heritage Sites list, Chiang Mai a la Carte identifies Heritage Sites and Living Heritage of Chiang Mai.
+There are so many structures, art forms, languages, food varieties, textiles, means of transportation, and so on that, we think should be protected and preserved.
+We try to create awareness which hopefully, in the long run, will lead to preservation.
 Examples are the heritage houses on Charoenprathet Road.
-Some of these houses have been renovated, others are neglected.
+Some of these houses have been renovated, and others are neglected.
+The Louis House in Lampang is a perfect example.

 The Living Heritage of Chiang Mai

-To identify the Living Heritage of Chiang Mai and North Thailand is a lot more difficult than identifying the Heritage Sites.
-The Living Heritage is everything that is worth preserving other than the Heritages Sites.
+Identifying the intangible Living Heritage of Chiang Mai and North Thailand is a lot more difficult than identifying the tangible Heritage places.
+The Living Heritage is everything worth preserving other than the Heritage Sites.
 It is an endless list.
-Living Heritage consists of markets, festivals, food, language, textile traditions, art in all its forms, handicrafts, rituals, walking streets, stories, traditions in all its forms, performing arts and so on.
-A good example of living heritage is the samlor, the traditional bicycle taxi.
+Living Heritage consists of markets, festivals, food, language, textile traditions, art in all its forms, handicrafts, rituals, walking streets, traditional means of transportation, stories, traditions in all its forms, performing arts, etc. A good example of living heritage is the samlor, the traditional bicycle taxi.